kata198/indexedredis/README.rst

 Example: SomeModel.objects.filter(name='Tim', colour='purple').filter(number=5).all()

-Calling .filter or .filterInline does not fetch anything from the server until one of the "get" methods described below are called. (e.x. "all" or "first")
+**Fetch Functions**:

+Building filtersets do not actually fetch any data until one of these are called (see API for a complete list).
+All of these functions act on current filterset.

+Example: matchingObjects = SomeModel.objects.filter(...).all()

 	all    - Return all objects matching this filter